 miércoles, octubre 23, 2024

-Rocktrospectiva: The Moderate Succesful "Getahead" Turns 35
+Rocktrospectiva: The Moderate "Getahead" Turns 35

 Released on 23 October 1989 "Getahead" was the second studio album by British sophisti-pop band Curiosity Killed The Cat, the album peaked at No. 29 in the UK and produced two singles "Name And Number" the hit single and "First Place" that was a flop peaking at No. 86